-Child Care Desert Chart
+Michigan's Child Care Deserts

 The Child Care Desert Chart below shows how many children were competing for one slot in a nearby licensed child care facility suitable for their age.
 An area having three or more children competing for one slot is considered to be a “child care desert.”